This article provides instructions on troubleshooting Mercedes Parktronic (not to be confused with Active Parking Assist).

 - If the transmission is in Drive, the front warning indicators will be enabled.

 - If the vehicle is in Reverse, the rear warning indicators are enabled.

 The Parktronic system starts to beep as you get close to objects.
-The beeps and tone frequency start to increase as you get closer to objects in front or back of the car.
+The beeps and tone frequency increase as you get closer to objects in front or back of the car.

-Mercedes Parktronic system does not work at speeds over 15 mph.
-The system will automatically turn off and get enabled again when you slow down.
+Mercedes Parktronic system does not work at speeds over fifteen mph.
+The system automatically turns on when you slow down and therefore gets enabled again.
 The system is deactivated if you set the shifter to Park.

 - Parktronic beeping constantly

 - Red LED indicators are on all the time.

 - Two yellow lines are always on at low speed.